 I’m a writer, but I am also a survivor.
 I’ve lived with Chronic Lyme disease for over 35 years.
 In that time I’ve learned not only how to survive but how to thrive, navigate around this life altering disease, and how to just accept who you are and press your limitations.
 That is what I hope to share with you.
 I am always learning new recipes, trying new things, exploring this amazing planet, and hopefully inspiring people who might feel like Lyme disease is the darkness all around them and they don’t know how to shine.

-Weekly we feature articles about traveling and tips to make exploring the planet easier.
+Weekly we feature articles about traveling and tips to make exploring the planet easier for people with health limitations .
 I love food and coffee, so there are also weekly features about the great food or coffee finds I have discovered in my explorations or maybe even a favorite recipe for those days when I am home.
 Fridays are for freewriting.
 Weekends are also great times for discovering new blogs or old posts.

 The idea of freewriting is that you don’t have to be grounded to one idea, you can be free and write from the whims that come from your heart.
 I do a lot of free writing.
 It really helps me to clear my head and let the words out.
 As a writer I am faced with the fact that Writers don’t write because they simply can, they write because they must!